-Area Performance Indicator Evidence of Excellence Curriculum 1.1 Curriculum Design and Organisation to plan and design a comprehensive and balanced school-based curriculum according to the needs, abilities, interests and experiences of young children, with a view to achieving the four developmental objectives of "Physical Development", "Cognitive and Language Development", "Affective and Social Development" and "Aesthetic Development"; to plan balanced and diversified whole class or small group activities, which consist of both active and quiet components, for young children according to their needs, abilities, interests and experiences; to adopt a child-oriented approach, which takes into account the developmental characteristics of young children of different ages, in designing a curriculum that features play-based learning and integrated, open and flexible learning modes, in order to provide diversified learning experiences for young children in a natural and pleasant environment, in which they may pursue holistic development through various activities and hands-on experiences; by choosing topics that are related to young children's everyday life activities and interests, and by using an integrated approach of teaching through the six learning areas of "Physical Fitness and Health", "Language", "Early Mathematics", "Science and Technology", "Self and Society" and "Arts", to achieve the developmental objectives for young children, to help them construct knowledge, to provide them with the context and opportunities to develop and apply basic skills, and to cultivate positive values and attitudes;
+Area Performance Indicator Examples of Excellence Curriculum 1.1 Curriculum Design and Organisation to plan and design a comprehensive and balanced school-based curriculum according to the needs, abilities, interests and experiences of young children, with a view to embracing the concepts of life-long learning and whole-person development and achieving the four developmental objectives of "Physical Development", "Cognitive and Language Development", "Affective and Social Development" and "Aesthetic Development"; to plan balanced and diversified whole class or small group activities, which consist of both active and quiet components, for young children according to their needs, abilities, interests and experiences; to adopt a child-oriented approach, which takes into account the developmental characteristics of young children of different ages, in designing a curriculum that features play-based learning and integrated, open, flexible and coherent learning modes, in order to provide diversified learning experiences for young children in a natural and pleasant environment, in which they may pursue holistic development through various activities and hands-on experiences; by choosing topics that are related to young children's everyday life activities and interests, and by using an integrated approach of teaching through the six learning areas of "Physical Fitness and Health", "Language", "Early Mathematics", "Science and Technology", "Self and Society" and "Arts", to achieve the developmental objectives for young children, to help them construct knowledge, to provide them with the context and opportunities to develop and apply basic skills, and to cultivate positive values and attitudes; and

-Area I Performance Evidence of Excellence Indicator to adapt the curriculum according to the individual differences of young children, such as adjusting or refining schemes of work, and designing activities which can cater for the needs of young children of different abilities.
-Curriculum Management to work closely with colleagues to adapt and improve the central curriculum, with a view to enhancing young children's learning outcomes; to review and evaluate the arrangement and effectiveness of learning activities, and to suggest improvements to curriculum with adequate follow-ups, so as to provide the best edu-care services to young children; to create a healthy and safe learning environment that suits the developmental needs of young children; class routines and the use of activities areas are well defined to enable children to concentrate on their learning to develop their self management skills and good living habits; to prepare adequate and appropriate teaching resources, and to make use of diversified play equipment, and parent or community resources to support curriculum implementation; to create a learning environment that is conducive to the development of creativity among young children.
+Area Performance Indicator Examples of Excellence • to adapt the curriculum according to the individual differences of young children, such as adjusting or refining schemes of work, and designing activities which can cater for the needs of young children of different abilities.
+1.2 Curriculum The teacher is able: Management to work closely with colleagues to adapt and improve the curriculum developed by the Curriculum Development Council (2006), with a view to enhancing young children's learning outcomes; □□ to review and evaluate the arrangement and effectiveness of learning activities, and to suggest improvements to curriculum with adequate follow-ups, so as to provide the best edu-care services to young children; □□ to create a diversified, healthy and safe learning environment that suits the developmental needs of young children, with a view to enriching their learning experiences; class routines and activity areas are well defined to enable young children to concentrate on their learning to develop their self management skills and good living habits; • to prepare adequate and appropriate teaching resources, and to make use of diversified play equipment, and parent or community resources to support curriculum implementation; and • to draw up a comprehensive plan to create a learning environment that is conducive to the development of young children's creativity.